 The Bawa-Garba case and its wider implications

-The BMA have set up specific pages related to the Bawa-Garba case updating doctors on legislation regarding Medical Negligence Manslaughter and the Reviews that have been commissioned following the ruling on this specific case.
+The BMA had set up specific pages related to the Bawa-Garba case updating doctors on legislation regarding Medical Negligence Manslaughter and the Reviews that have been commissioned following the ruling on this specific case.

 Details of the case of Dr Bawa-Garba and its wider implications can be found by clicking on the link.
 The pages will be regular updated by the BMA.